 My dad was so tight that he didn’t want to buy proper, small and lightweight sleeping bags.
-My dad, the great shopper that he is, found ones that were only 19AUD and figured that they were good enough!
-And plus, he knows that I can sew.
+Dad (the great shopper that he is) found our sleeping bags online.
+They only cost 19AUD so he figured that they were good enough.
+Plus, he knows that I can sew.

 Great, now mum and I have seven, bulky and almost impossible to sew sleeping bags to cut down.
 Thanks a lot dad.

 First I got into my sleeping bag and mum pinned down the non-zippered side as close as was possible to me.
 It took her ages to pin it up as the safety pins kept popping out.